Robustness Verification of Polynomial Neural Networks: Discriminants

 As the parameters $\bt$ vary, the ED degree of the decision boundary is generically constant (equal to $4$), but drops when the coefficients $(a,\dots ,f)$ lie on the discriminant locus $\mathcal{D}$.
 When $\Delta_{\text{par}}=0$ while $\Delta_{\text{sing}}\neq 0$, the decision boundary is a parabola and the ED degree drops to $3$.
 When $\Delta_{\text{circ}}=0$, the boundary is a circle and the ED degree drops to $2$.
 Finally, when $\Delta_{\text{sing}}=0$, the decision boundary degenerates.
 The \emph{parameter discriminant} locus for the neural network is therefore the preimage of the conic discriminant under $\Phi$.

 The algebraic characterization of the parameter discriminant could be used for complexity-aware model selection.
 By Corollary~\ref{cor:conic-generic}, strata with strictly lower ED degree are defined by the vanishing of specific polynomials.
 Thus, we may formulate an \textit{algebraic regularizer} that targets a specific complexity class by augmenting the loss with a penalty term.
-For instance, $\mathcal{L} (\bt) + \lambda (\Delta_{\text{circ}}(\bt ))^{2}$ would encourage models of lower algebraic complexity, trading generic expressivity for a decision boundary that is cheaper to verify.
+For instance, $\mathcal{L}(\bt) + \lambda (\Delta_{\text{sing}}(\bt ))^{2}$ would encourage models of lower algebraic complexity, trading generic expressivity for a decision boundary that is cheaper to verify.
+We illustrate this in Figure~\ref{fig:det_reg}, where a quadratic network is trained on XOR data both with and without the algebraic regularizer encouraging $\Delta_{\text{sing}}(\bt)=0$.
+Even a modest penalty ($\lambda = 0.1$) steers the decision boundary toward the degenerate locus ($x_1x_2=0$), reducing the ED degree from $4$ to $2$.